Mike Evans Player Prop Bets for NFL Week 13 | Tampa Bay vs. Atlanta 12/5/2021

 Season Stats

-- So far this season, 17.6% of the 466 passes thrown by his team have gone Evans' way.
+- Evans has been the target of 82 of his team's 466 passing attempts this season, or 17.6% of the target share.

-- Evans has seen the ball thrown his way 14 times in the red zone this season, 15.4% of his team's 91 red zone pass attempts.
+- With 14 targets in the red zone this season, Evans has been on the receiving end of 15.4% of his team's 91 red zone pass attempts.

-- The Buccaneers, who rank first in the NFL in points scored, have dropped back to pass 65.4% of the time while running the football 34.6% of the time.
+- The Buccaneers, who rank second in the NFL in points scored, have attempted a pass 65.4% of the time while running the ball 34.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Evans' matchup with the Falcons.